August 28, 2018

 Dinner – my brother was there that night too – was a hit.
 The lasagna was delicious, the garlic French bread savory, and the green salad with fresh tomatoes and green onions a delight.

-And then it was time for the Piece de Resistance – the pie – I proudly carried it to the dining room where the two guys oohed and aahed over it.
+And then it was time for the pièce de résistance.
+I proudly carried the blackberry pie to the dining room where the two guys oohed and aahed over it.
 I cut three large wedges, served up with vanilla ice cream, and handed each their piece.

 Before taking a bite of the pie, I looked over at my brother who was just kinda pushing his piece around on his plate and not eating.
 Weird.
-So I sliced off a forkful of mine and popped it in my mouth.
-It was awful.
+So I sliced off a forkful of mine and popped it in my mouth… and spit it out.
 I glanced down to the end of the table and my husband’s face told the story.
 His lips were pursed in a tight ‘o’ formation and his head was pulled back in surprise, his eyes wide.

 I started to laugh… and could not stop.
 It was one of a half dozen times in my life where I laughed until I cried.
 Soon the guys were laughing too, all of us wiping the tears from our cheeks.